UGA-BSAIL/DT-MARS-CycleGAN/README.md

 # DT/MARS-CycleGAN
-The repository is for the paper: DT/MARS-CycleGAN: Improved Object Detection for MARS Phenotyping Robot, including the code and dataset for reproducing.
+The repository is for the paper: [Digital Twin/MARS-CycleGAN: Improving Crop Row Detection for MARS Phenotyping Robot with Simulated and Generative Images](https://arxiv.org/abs/2310.12787), including the code and dataset for reproducing.

-The paper is published on [Arxiv](https://arxiv.org/abs/2310.12787) , and under review on Journal of field robotics.
+The paper is under revision on Journal of Field Robotics.

 ## Pipeline of DT/MARS-CycleGAN
 <img src="figures/fig1.png"/>